exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 2. Simulate N data for that possible effect, and do the GLM analysis on this simulated data.

-3. Collect the significant test result for the inervention effect.
+3. Collect the significant test result for the intervention effect.

 4. Re-run steps 3-4 a number of times (i.e., 1000 repetition).
 The proportion of times that we'll reject the null hypothesis is the power at that N.